mchung/the_forge_handbook/spec_guide/spec_guide.md

    * Ie. Subfolder for pending users, active users, deactivated users

 ####Hound Issues####
 We use [Hound](https://github.com/thoughtbot/hound) to help keep our code clean and consistent.
-We are more flexible with hound issues on Spec tests with the highest priority being clear of what is being tested.
+We are more flexible with hound issues on Spec tests with the highest priority on being clear of what is being tested.
 If a spec name is longer than 80 characters, see if there is a quick way to shorten the name without losing the meaning, if not don't let this hold you back and move on.

 Spec Specifications